quarterpound/quarterpound/README.md

 <h2> Hey there!
-I'm Qismat Huseyn.</h2>
+I'm Ali Gasimzade.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying System Enginering at ASOIU.
+- 🎓 &nbsp; Studying Bachelor's of Science in Computer Science in ADA University, Baku Azerbaijan.
 - 💼 &nbsp; Working as a freelancer.

 <h3> 🛠 &nbsp;Tech Stack</h3>